What is Intrahepatic Cholestasis of Pregnancy (ICP)?

 - Hormones – The initiation of ICP during pregnancy is influenced by the high levels of the pregnancy hormones estrogen and progesterone, which are responsible for maintaining the pregnancy.
 The high levels of hormones further interfere with the liver’s ability to transport bile acids.

 - Environmental Factor– Intrahepatic Cholestasis of Pregnancy recurs in future pregnancies in 70% of cases (severe cases may be as high as 90%), which indicates that environmental factors also play a role.
 It is not entirely understood why ICP sometimes does not recur, but research has found evidence that seasonal influences as well as improved nutrition may play a role.
 More women are diagnosed with Intrahepatic Cholestasis of Pregnancy in winter months, and selenium deficiency has been linked to the disorder, though it is not known if this is a cause or effect of ICP.

 What is the treatment for Intrahepatic Cholestasis of Pregnancy (ICP)?

 - Early Delivery – Active management of Intrahepatic Cholestasis of Pregnancy reduces the risks associated with the disorder to that of an uncomplicated pregnancy, but there is no cure for ICP except delivery.
 Active management includes, most importantly, the medicine Ursodeoxycholic Acid (also known as UDCA, Actigall, Ursodiol, or Ursofalk), and early delivery.
-In most cases, delivery will occur at 36-37+0 weeks gestation as recommended by (American College of Obstetrics and Gynecology) recommends delivery at 36+0 to 37+0, by committee opinion published in February, 2019.
-In some cases, when Intrahepatic Cholestasis of Pregnancy is not well-controlled, providers may choose to deliver even earlier such as women with bile acids of 100 μmol/L.
+In most cases, delivery will occur at 36 0/7-37 0/7 weeks gestation as recommended by the American College of Obstetrics and Gynecology (ACOG) in their committee opinion published in February 2019.
+However, newer guidelines from the Society for Maternal Fetal Medicine (SMFM) allow for a slightly larger delivery window of 36 0/7 to 39 0/7 for mild cases.
+Severe cases with bile acids reaching 40 should also be delivered in the earliest portions of this window.
+Very severe cases with total bile acids over 100 are recommended to deliver at 36 and 0/7 exactly, or earlier with other complicating factors.